Legalized abortion and crime effect: Later studies

-2017 study by Gary L. Shoesmith

-In 2017 a study by Gary L. Shoesmith was published in Crime & Delinquency concludes that "This study shows that, if there is a significant link between crime and abortion, it is due to varying concentrations of teenage abortions across states, not unwantedness."
-In other words, the evidence presented by Shoesmith supports the conclusion that legalized abortion reduced crime in the 1990s as the Donohue-Levitt hypothesis indicated, but he argues this result is purely because it reduced the number of teenage mothers, not some broader effect of reducing all unwanted pregnancies.
+A 2017 study by Gary L. Shoesmith concluded that "if there is a significant link between crime and abortion, it is due to varying concentrations of teenage abortions across states, not unwantedness."
+In other words, legalized abortion reduced crime in the 1990s as the Donohue-Levitt hypothesis indicated, but purely because it reduced the number of teenage mothers, not some broader effect of reducing all unwanted pregnancies.

-2020 updated study by Donohue and Levitt

-In 2020 a study by Donohue and Levitt was published in American Law and Economics Review to review the predictions of the original 2001 paper.
+In 2019 Donohue and Levitt published an updated review of the debate over their original study, concluding that its predictions held up strongly.

-Overall the authors concluded that the predictions did hold up with strong effects.
 "We estimate that crime fell roughly 20% between 1997 and 2014 due to legalized abortion.
-The cumulative impact of legalized abortion on crime is roughly 45%, accounting for a very substantial portion of the roughly 50-55% overall decline from the peak of crime in the early 1990s."

-Levitt discusses this paper and the background and history of the original paper (including its criticisms) in an episode of the Freakonomics podcast.
+The cumulative impact of legalized abortion on crime is roughly 45%, accounting for a very substantial portion of the roughly 50–55% overall decline from the peak of crime in the early 1990s."
+Levitt discussed this paper and the background and history of the original paper (including its criticisms) in an episode of the Freakonomics podcast, with Reyes saying that, from her perspective "both stories are true".